ldsands/UsefulCodeSnippets/ProgrammingLanguages/Python/PythonInstall.md

 - [Poetry](https://python-poetry.org/) is another option that looks a lot like conda but for "normal" python.
 It can deal with different versions of python as well though I liked using pyenv or pyflow for that better than Poetry (or pyenv-win for Windows which can be installed using chocolatey `choco install pyenv-win`, I haven't experimented with these yet though).

+- [Rye](https://rye-up.com/) is another option that looks a lot like Poetry but also manages python versions.
+It also makes all virtual environments use python that has been pre-compiled then downloaded so that rye can be as portable as possible.
+[More detailed can be found here](#rye-environments).

 ### [Pipenv Environments](https://docs.pipenv.org/)

 - This will create and manage virtual environments and adds and removes packages from a lock file and when used with pyenv it can install the version of python required for a project.
 Below are some lines of code that can be reused.